jkomyno/pnpm-monorepo-template/README.md

 - `pnpm install`: install the dependencies needed for each package.
 - `pnpm build`: transpile the local TypeScript packages to JavaScript.
-- `pnpm eslint-check`: check that the code follows the `eslint` guidelines.
+- `pnpm lint:ci`: check that the code follows the `eslint` guidelines.
 - `pnpm prettier-check`: check that the code follows the `prettier` guidelines.
 - `pnpm prettier-write`: override the code to follow the `prettier` guidelines.
 - `pnpm test:unit`: run unit tests.